 QSense Omni is an easy to use modular and upgradeable QCM-D instrument suite that offers unsurpassed performance and data quality, designed to make it easier for scientists and researchers to generate high quality and trustworthy QCM-D data.
 Download the technical white paper to learn more!

-Learn more about the different QCM:s and when to use which one.
+Learn more about the Sauerbrey equation and when it should be used.

 Eva Ekerot is the Marketing and Communications Director for QSense.
 She has a background managing numerous product portfolios within the medical technology and analytical instrument industries.
 She is devoted to user-driven development of high-tech products.
 More user-friendly technology is accessible to more people!